|

 John Stark, who had also moved to St Louis.

-- In 1903, Joplin filed a copyright application for
+- In 1903, Joplin filed a copyright application for an

-an opera called Guest of Honor, which
+opera called Guest of Honor, which was

-was briefly performed on tour, but unfortunately,
+briefly performed on tour, but unfortunately, Joplin

-certain point, and his possessions, including the
+and his possessions, including the score to the opera,

-score to the opera, were seized, and to this date,
+were seized, and to this date, no known copy of Guest

-survived (Berlin, 1995:
+of Honor has survived (Berlin, 1995: Chapter 7).

 - In 1904, the St